ZT-Pepite/test-c3-book/tex_project/Pics/README.md

 # Figures

-All the figures used in the book are stored in this folder.
+:bulb: All the figures used in the book are stored in this folder.